developersCradle/office-furniture-selling-application/README.md

 <p align="center">♻️ <b>Constructing iterable as possible</b> ♻️</p>

-- Been since i worked with ORM specifically, so decided to make some random comments on the way to big image of things.
+- Been since i worked with ORM specifically, so decided to make some random comments on the way to form big image of things.

 ## Architecture Explanation/POM/Food for thought.